divymurli/Vanilla-Transformer/README.md

 a marathon runner runs past passers-by and mobile toilets
 ```

 which is pretty close!
-Of course, this sentence was taken from the training set so the model (unexpectedly) learnt it quite quickly. **Soon I'll add the BLEU score metric to see how well it does**.
+Of course, this sentence was taken from the training set so the model (unexpectedly) learnt it quite quickly.
+After 20 epochs, I got a bleu score of 0.34.
+To speed up evaluation, I calculated it only on the first 100 samples of the test set.

 ## Resources